arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 ### I2C Ports

-<p style="text-align: justify;"> The Portenta C33's High-Density connectors can be used by system integrators to expand its signals to a custom-designed daughter board or carrier.
+<p style="text-align: justify;"> System integrators can use the Portenta C33's High-Density connectors to expand signals of the board to a custom-designed daughter board or carrier.
 Table 9 summarizes the I2C pins mapping on the board's High-Density connectors and shared peripherals/resources.
-Please, refer to <a href="#pinout">Figure 2</a> for the board's High-Density connectors pinout.</p>
+Please refer to <a href="#pinout">Figure 2</a> for the board's High-Density connectors pinout.</p>

 <div style="text-align:center;">
 <table>